 Archiving and Self-Archiving

-Authors are permitted (and encouraged) to post their work online in institutional/disciplinary repositories or on their own websites.
-Pre-print versions posted online should include a citation and link to the final published version in Law, Technology and Humans as soon as the issue is available; post-print versions (including the final publisher's PDF) should include a citation and link to the journal's website.
+Authors are permitted (and encouraged) to post their accepted work online in institutional/disciplinary repositories or on their own websites.
+Post-print versions (including the final publisher's PDF) should include a citation and link to the Journal's website.

 This journal currently utilises the LOCKSS program which offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
 The PKP Preservation Network (PN) ensures that journals that are not part of any other digital preservation service (such as CLOCKSS or Portico) can be preserved for long-term access.
 The Journal title is included in a digital archive https://portal.issn.org/resource/ISSN/2652-4074# The Journal's SHERPA/RoMEO record can be found at https://v2.sherpa.ac.uk/id/publication/36811